-^a Credit enhancement (CE) is provided by overcollateralisation (OC).
-There is also a cash reserve fund, sized at 1.45% of the outstanding notes.
+$^{\mathrm{a}}$ Credit Enhancement (CE) is provided by overcollateralisation (OC).
+There is also a cash reserve fund, sized at 1.2% of the outstanding notes.

-Driver UK Multi-Compartment S.A. - Compartment Driver UK eight is a six-month revolving securitisation of auto loan receivables originated by Volkswagen Financial Services (UK) Ltd (VWFS UK) in England, Scotland, Wales and Northern Ireland.
+Driver UK Master S.A. - Compartment 6 is a 14-month revolving securitisation of auto loan receivables originated by Volkswagen Financial Services (UK) Ltd (VWFS UK) in England, Scotland, Wales and Northern Ireland.
 The portfolio consists of personal contract purchase (PCP), hire purchase (HP) and lease purchase (LP) loans, financing predominantly VW Group brand vehicles.
+The transaction includes both notes and Schuldschein loans.
+Notes and Schuldschein loans of the same seniority are pari passu with one another.